 2 Corinthians 5:17 - Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.

-THE PRAYER: Dear Lord, create in me a clean heart and renew a right spirit within me.
-This I ask, and give thanks for, in the Name of Jesus, my Savior.
+THE PRAYER: Dear Lord, create in me a new heart and renew a right spirit within me.
+In Jesus' Name I pray it.
 Amen.

 In Christ I remain His servant and yours,